Frederick, Prince of Wales: Death

+Three months after his death, on 22 July, Augusta gave birth to their last child, Princess Caroline Matilda, who would later marry Christian VII of Denmark.

 Titles, honours and arms

 British titles

 He was given the title Duke of Gloucester on 10 January 1717, but when he was raised to the peerage on 26 July 1726 it was as Duke of Edinburgh.
 He became Duke of Cornwall on 11 June 1727 and Prince of Wales on 7 January 1729.